mattermost/mattermost-test-management/data/test-cases/desktop-app--native-specific-/multi-window/focus-and-notification-behavior.md

 steps_hashed: null
 ---

-**Step 1: Dragging text**
+**Step 1: Focus on a window**

-1. Open two channels in separate windows.
+1. Open a channel in a new window.
-2. Drag a piece of text from one window to the other.
+2. Click on the main window.

 **Expected**

-The text should be copied to the other window.
+The main window should come to the front.

-**Step 2: Dragging a file**
+**Step 2: Notifications**

 1. Open a channel in a new window.
-2. Drag a file from your computer onto the new window.
+2. Receive a notification in that channel.

 **Expected**

-The file should be uploaded to the channel.
+A notification should appear.
+Clicking on the notification should bring the corresponding window to the front.